saladisai555/SnackStack/SnackStack/README.md

 Utilize Thymeleaf for dynamic HTML templates.
 Create interactive and user-friendly web pages with server-side rendering.

 ### Database Integration
-Integrated with MySQL for data storage.
+Integrated with PostgreSQL for data storage.
 Ensure reliable and scalable data management to support your application's functionality.

 ## Technologies Used